 Multiple cells can also be modified in this way:

-raster contains functions for extracting descriptive statistics for entire rasters.
+terra contains functions for extracting descriptive statistics for entire rasters.

-Printing a raster object to the console by typing its name, returns minimum and maximum values of a raster.
+Printing a raster object to the console by typing its name returns minimum and maximum values of a raster.

 Further summary operations such as the standard deviation (see below) or custom summary statistics can be calculated with